 GTA V has enjoyed a long life after its original release in 2013 thanks to the regularly updated GTA Online mode.
 This lets you play a large variety of game modes or to just free-roam around the map with other players, gaining money you can then spend on cars, clothing, weapons and player housing.

 It's therefore very likely we'll see a sequel arrive alongside GTA 6.
 However it's possible that the two experiences will end up separate.
-GTA Online originally arrived a month after the single player portion of the game launched, and with consoles now looking like they'll be capable of installing specific parts of a game rather than the whole package, it's possible Rockstar will decide to separate the two out.
+GTA Online originally arrived a month after the single player portion of the game launched, and with consoles now capable of installing specific parts of a game rather than the whole package, it's possible Rockstar will decide to separate the two out.

 Either way, hopefully there will be some way for long-time players of GTA Online to transfer their in-game earnings and items into the new game.
 Rockstar has earned a huge amount of money from players spending money on microtransactions in GTAO, and no doubt some players don't want this to all disappear with the move to a new generation.